New non-Euclidean neural quantum states from hyperbolic Lorentz recurrent architectures: Appendix

 \subsection{Spatial constraint hyperparameters for hyperbolic NQS}

 In the VMC experiments done in this work, both Poincar\'e RNN/GRU and Lorentz RNN/GRU required some form of spatial constraint in order to attain their optimal performances.
 For Poincar\'e networks, this is the maximal radius in the Poincar\'e disk, denoted as $R_{max}$.
 For Lorentz networks, this is the maximal spatial norm that the spatial components of the Lorentz vector are not allowed to exceed - recall that in the Lorentz hyperboloid model, the time component $x_0$ and spatial components $\vec x$ of the vector $\vec{\textbf x}= (x_0, \vec x)$ are constrained by the defining equation $-x_0^2 + \vec x\,.\,\vec x = -1$, so it suffices to impose a spatial norm on the spatial components of the Lorentz vector $x$, which automatically constrains the time component as well.
+We note that imposing these spatial contraint hyperparameters on the Poincar\'e and Lorentz hyperbolic NQS is equivalent to imposing an uppber bound on the curvature of the underlying hyperbolic space (either the Poincar\'e disk or the Lorentz hyperboloid).
+While this has proved to be useful in these experiments conducted in this work, a more elegant approach might involve the conversion of the fixed curvature $k$ of the underlying hyperbolic space into a trainable parameter for the hyperbolic NQS.